 Twenty percent

 The students in the class agreed to make various decorative cone-shaped hats for the carnival.
-How much decorative material did a class of 25 students need to make the hats, if they had to count on about twenty percent waste when cutting and gluing?
-(The dimensions of the hats are: radius 7.5 cm, height of the hats 25 cm. )
+How much decorative material did a class of 25 students need to make the hats, if they had to allow for approximately twenty percent waste when cutting and gluing?
+(The dimensions of the hats are: base radius 7.5 cm, height 25 cm.)

 Tips for related online calculators